Built To Sustain

 - Commercial pickup program helps 80+ clients across multiple industries, including hotels, bars, restaurants, casinos, and offices, optimize their sustainability practices and reduce garbage collection costs

-- GHF has recycled 7+ million pounds of glass
+- GHF has diverted over 8 million pounds of glass from landfills

 Louisiana Wind Energy Hub at UNO